SDanS/ssl_api_test/README.md

 * Account setup processes.
   * Account permissions/privileges for setting up ssl via API?
 * Tested via account and admin/root authentication if possible.
+* Testing permutations: optional service providers: i.e., MTA and MDA, or webservers for docs.
+  * Permutation options are really the responsibility of the panel around how their api works with each service, but it's a good documentation and support head's up.
+    * Confusion, on the part of the customer and support, around the separation of concerns of the panel and the product will incur support cost.